 Each of these parameters is specific to the camera that you're using.
 They will differ slightly from the parameters being used at different work stations despite the fact that they're all the same model.
-To learn more about calibrating cameras, click on this link.

 Next run an instance of the image_view node with the following command:

+'''

-rosrun image_view image_view image:=/usb_cam/image_raw
+rosrun image_view image:=/usb_cam/image_raw

+'''

 You should now see a window with the video stream from the webcam on top of the monitor.
-This command shows an example of renaming the topic "image" (which is what image_view subscribes to by default) to "/usb_cam/image_raw" (which is what usb_cam publishes to).
 Use rqt_graph to verify that these nodes are connected via a topic.